castle-engine/castle-engine/doc/README_about_index_xml_files.txt

 - type: (optional, default just generic "Level")
   Use specific ObjectPascal class to implement this level behavior.
-  Default value is "Level", which means that the level will be handled with vanilla TLevel implementation.
+  Default value is "Level", which means that the level will be handled with vanilla TLevelLogic implementation.
-  Many advanced tricks are possible by implementing in the game code (GameLevelSpecific unit) a descendant class of TLevel that does something special, then you should set this attribute to the id of that class (see bottom of GameLevelSpecific for possible names).
+  Many advanced tricks are possible by implementing in the game code a descendant class of TLevelLogic that does something special, you can then register it by "LevelClasses['My'] := TMyLogic;", and then type="My" is allowed in level.xml file.
+  See castle1 GameLevelSpecific unit for examples.

-- default_available_for_new_game: (optional, default "false")
+- default_played: (optional, default "false")
-  Should the level be initially available (visible in "New Game" menu) for new players.
+  Should the level be initially considered "played".
+  This sets TLevelInfo.DefaultPlayed property, which in turn (if nothing is stored in user preferences file about it) sets TLevelInfo.Played.
+How is this useful, depends on a particular game: some games may decide to show in the "New Game" menu levels with Played=true.
+  Some games may ignore it.

 - loading_image (optional, default empty): filename of image file to display while loading the level (under the progress bar).